Links on SoundGuys may earn us a commission. Learn more.

 There are a few caveats to the FP8 case's sanitization feature.

 When you open the case a helpful, pleasantly dim blue “mood light” illuminates to bring some fanfare and function to the experience.
 Since it’s already there, I wish the light came on when the case is empty.
 This would help anytime you put the buds away at night.
 Speaking of putting the LG TONE Free FP8 back in the case, the buds don’t always fit inside perfectly which requires you to nudge them into place.
-While hardly dire, even cheaper buds have managed to lock in without wiggle room for awhile.
+While hardly dire, even cheaper buds have managed to lock in without wiggle room for a while.

 Less unusual, but still informative is the presence of LED charge indicators.
 Think traffic lights: red means 20% charge or less, yellow means anywhere from 20% to 80%, and green is 80% or more.
 When plugged in, red is charging and green is charged—pretty basic.
 The blue indicator light lets you know the case is sanitizing, and blinking means Bluetooth pairing mode is on.

 How is the Bluetooth connection on the LG TONE FP8?

 No matter the operating system, the LG TONE Free FP8 remains connected to a phone well over seven meters.
 You get the basic AAC and SBC options with the LG TONE Free FP8, which is equipped with Bluetooth 5.2. iPhone users should stick to AAC for best results, while some Android users will notice a more consistent connection using SBC.

 The TONE Free app has a specific EQ preset called 3D Sound Stage, which is geared more toward video content.
 Over AAC and also SBC, using an Android device, I can barely detect any latency with video streaming.
 If I look for it, I can find some delay, but not enough to affect the viewing experience negatively.
-However, bothering to make an EQ preset for video really makes me think an even lower latency codec, like aptX Low Latency could have made it better.
+However, bothering to make an EQ preset for video really makes me think an even lower latency codec, like aptX Adaptive could have made it better.